jsfpdn/yatlc/README.md

 ## Running yatlc

-To see help, run `./zig-out/bin/yatlc --help`.

-## Compiling yatl programs

 Example programs can be found in the `examples/` folder.
 To compile yatl program, just run `./zig-out/bin/yatlc path/to/file.ytl`.

+To see help, run `./zig-out/bin/yatlc --help`.

 ## Testing `yatlc`

 To run tests, run `zig test src/tests.zig`.

+When testing an unexpected compiler error, it is helpful to build yatlc with `zig build -Doptimize=debug` to emit more information during runtime when something happens.